 Fuchs is the most common corneal dystrophy.
 It is usually diagnosed when someone is in their forties or fifties.
 Women are three to four times more likely to develop Fuchs dystrophy.
 The reason for this is not known.

-Fuchs dystrophy is a 'dominant' inherited condition.
-This means that if you have Fuchs dystrophy, fifty percent of your children will also have it.
+Fuchs dystrophy is a "dominant" inherited condition.
+This means that if you have Fuchs dystrophy, 50 per cent of your children will also have it.
 But because not everyone who has Fuchs dystrophy goes on to have problems with their vision, other family members carrying the gene may never experience any difficulties with their sight.